ahachisuka/ayakahach.github.io/_pages/about.md

 Previously, I was a post-baccalaureate research assistant in a laboratory of Dr. Sotiris Masmanidis at UCLA to study reward-guided learning and movement in mice, focusing on the dopaminergic system and striatal circuitry.
 As an undergraduate student, also at UCLA, I was a research assistant in the laboratory of Dr. Mayank Mehta, studying hippocampal place cell activity in rats as they navigated virtual reality (VR) and real-world environments.

-To see a list of publications, please visit my [Google Scholar page](https://scholar.google.com/citations?user=uKVqgq4AAAAJ&hl=en).
+To see a full list of publications, please visit my [Google Scholar page](https://scholar.google.com/citations?user=uKVqgq4AAAAJ&hl=en).

 Feel free to reach me at ah5385 [at] nyu [dot] edu.